Ultimate guide to cleaning and preventing corrosion in car batteries

 To completely remove and neutralize the remaining corrosion, you have several options:

-Note: Don't forget to clean the terminal ends that connect your battery to the cables.You can dip the ends in a solution of baking soda and water or use a commercial battery terminal cleaner.
+A notice: Don't forget to clean the terminal ends that connect your battery to the cables.You can dip the ends in a solution of baking soda and water or use a commercial battery terminal cleaner.

 Step 7.
 Dry and polish